Start today for FREE.

 Washington Eviction Notice

 A Washington eviction notice is a formal document used by landlords to initiate the eviction process against tenants who have violated the terms of their lease agreement.
-This notice outlines the specific breach and provides the tenant with an opportunity to remedy the situation or vacate the premises.
-If the tenant fails to comply, the landlord may proceed with legal action through the local Superior Court by filing an unlawful detainer action.
+Furthermore, this notice outlines the specific breach and provides the tenant with an opportunity to remedy the situation or vacate the premises.
+Additionally, if the tenant fails to comply, the landlord may proceed with legal action through the local Superior Court by filing an unlawful detainer action.

 Washington Eviction Notice